📝 Bar, drinks & cocktails · ⏱️ 3 min read

 What makes alcohol-free wine different?

-Alcohol-free wine follows different rules than regular wine:
+Alcohol-free wine operates under completely different rules than regular wine:

 • VAT rate: 9% (same as food and soft drinks in restaurants)